 - Communicate with you about promotions, upcoming events and news about products and services offered by Mixpanel and our selected partners, and for other marketing purposes of Mixpanel;

-- Link or combine it with other information we get from third parties, to help understand your needs and provide you with better service, as described under Profiling below; and
+- Link or combine it with additional information we get from third parties, to help understand your needs and provide you with better service, as described under “Profiling” below; and

-- Third Party Service Providers.
-With third parties who work on our behalf, provided that such third parties subscribe to the Principles (as defined below), have entered into an applicable data processing agreement, or provide at least the same level of privacy protection as required by the Principles or other applicable privacy regulations to offer the Services.
-These companies are authorized to use your personal information only as necessary to provide these services to you.
+- Third-Party Service Providers.
+With third parties who work on our behalf for the purposes described in this Privacy Statement, provided that such third parties agree to provide at least the same level of privacy protection as required by this Privacy Statement.
 These services may include providing cloud computing infrastructure, website crash reporting, and providing customer support or account administration.
-If you would like to see the list of third parties with whom Mixpanel currently shares your information, you may request a copy of the list by emailing us at firstname.lastname@example.org;

 - Lawful Requests.
-To comply with laws or to respond to lawful requests and legal process, provided that Mixpanel will endeavor to notify you if Mixpanel has received a lawful request for your information;
+To comply with laws or to respond to lawful requests and legal process, provided that Mixpanel will endeavor to notify you, where practical and permitted by applicable law or regulation, if Mixpanel has received a lawful request for your information.

 - Emergency.
-In an emergency, including to protect the personal safety of any person; and
+In an emergency, including to protect the personal safety of any person.

 - Corporate Restructuring.
-For the purposes of a business deal (or negotiation of a business deal) involving sale or transfer of all or a part of our business or assets (business deals may include, for example, any merger, financing, acquisition, divestiture or dissolution transaction or proceeding).
-In the event of an insolvency, bankruptcy, or receivership, personal information may also be transferred as a business asset.
-If another company acquires our company, business or assets, that company will possess the personal information collected by us and will assume the rights and obligations regarding your personal information as described in this statement.
+For a corporate transaction (or negotiation of a corporate transaction) involving sale or transfer of all or a part of our business or assets (corporate transaction may include, for example, any merger, financing, acquisition, divestiture or dissolution transaction or proceeding).
+We may transfer your personal information in the event of an insolvency, bankruptcy, or receivership.
+If another company acquires our company, business, or assets, that company will possess the personal information collected by us and will assume the rights and obligations regarding your personal information as described in this Statement.

 PERSONAL INFORMATION SECURITY

-Mixpanel maintains commercially reasonable administrative, technical, and physical safeguards to help protect your personal information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration and destruction.
+Mixpanel maintains appropriate and reasonable administrative, technical, and physical safeguards designed to help protect your personal information to prevent loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 However, no transmission over the internet is 100% secure.
-We encourage you to protect your usernames and passwords to help prevent anyone from accessing or abusing your accounts and services, including not using the same passwords for the Services that you use with other accounts.
+We encourage you to protect your usernames and passwords to help prevent anyone from accessing or abusing your Application Services account(s), including not using the same passwords for the Application Services that you use with other accounts.
 If you have any questions about the security of your personal information, you can contact us at email@example.com.
-Children We do not intentionally gather personal information from visitors who are under the age of 13.
-If you are under the age of 13, you are not permitted to submit any personal information to us.
-If we learn that a child under 13 submits personal information to Mixpanel we will delete the information as soon as possible.
-If you believe that we might have any personal information from a child under 13, please contact us at: firstname.lastname@example.org.

 YOUR INFORMATION CHOICES AND CHANGES